 When Dr. Jack Williamson retired from his position as professor of English at Eastern New Mexico University in 1977, the University established a lectureship series in his honor – the Jack Williamson Lectureship.
 Ever since then writers, editors, artists and other speakers have gathered at ENMU every spring to share ideas, insights and their work with students, readers, viewers, creators, collectors and fans.
 Learn more about Jack Williamson with this Golden Library Guide.

 The annual Jack Williamson Lectureship includes a luncheon with presentations by the guest of honor and mistress of ceremonies, readings by guest authors, time for book sales and signing and panel discussions on a variety of science fiction and fantasy topics.
 All events are open to the public and everything except the luncheon is free.

-The 43rd annual lectureship will take place Friday, April 5, 2019 with Guest of Honor Alex Rivera along with writers, friends, and fans from across the region.
-Alex Rivera is a digital media artist and filmmaker who, for the past twenty years, has been telling new, urgent, and visually adventurous Latino stories.
-His first feature film, Sleep Dealer, a science-fiction feature set on the U.S./Mexico border, won awards at the Sundance Film Festival and the Berlin International Film Festival, was screened at the Museum of Modern Art, and had a commercial release in the U.S, France, Japan, and other countries.
-Rivera’s work always skews towards discussing the surreal elements of political realities, and it always strives to be both accessible and critical.
+The 43rd annual lectureship will take place Friday, April 5, 2019, with guest of honor Alex Rivera along with writers, friends and fans from across the region.
+Alex Rivera is a digital media artist and filmmaker who, for the past 20 years, has been telling new, urgent and visually adventurous Latino stories.
+His first feature film, Sleep Dealer, a science-fiction feature set on the U.S./Mexico border, which won awards at the Sundance Film Festival and the Berlin International Film Festival, was screened at the Museum of Modern Art, and had a commercial release in the U.S., France, Japan and other countries.
+Rivera's work always skews towards discussing the surreal elements of political realities, and it always strives to be both accessible and critical.
 His work demonstrates that complex arguments can be made clear and simple through the audio/visual medium.

 For More Information